 Circle of Ten: In 2006, we celebrated BrownFlynn's 10th anniversary with an innovative program aimed at raising the collective philanthropic consciousness of non-profit organizations, donors and volunteers throughout Northeast Ohio.
 To advance this cause, BrownFlynn solicited non-profits in Cuyahoga County to respond to a Request for Proposal (RFP) focused on creative approaches to reaching the next generation of supporters.
-We selected 10 nonprofits to be part of our "Circle of Ten," and donated BrownFlynn's pro bono services to the organizations for the following eight months.
-The winner-Nature Center at Shaker Lakes-received a \$10,000 grant as well as \$10,000 worth of in-kind services from BrownFlynn.
+We selected ten nonprofits to be part of our "Circle of Ten," and donated BrownFlynn's pro bono services to the organizations for the following eight months.
+The winner-Shaker Lakes Nature Center-received a \$10,000 grant as well as \$10,000 worth of in-kind services from BrownFlynn.